s-nakaoka/choreonoid-doc/en/install/build-windows.rst

 In addition to setting Choreonoid to the default state as per the steps above, there are several modules, plugins, and samples that can be used.
 These can be enabled with CMake and built into the software.
 In this section, we describe several key optional features.
-You will find an in-depth summary of them at :doc:`options` .
+You will find an in-depth summary of them at :doc:`Optional Features<options>`.

 OpenRTM plugin
 ~~~~~~~~~~~~~~~~~~~